dayanials/documentation/use-mysqli.md

 * Embedded server support
 * Powerful Functionality

-If you installed with **Yclas Self Hosted 2.1.4 or higher** you are already using MySQLi.
+If you installed **Yclas Self Hosted 2.1.4 or higher**. you are already using MySQLi.
 There is nothing to do here - you are already using it.

-If you updated at least to 2.1.4 you can start using this new driver.
-It's recommended since the old driver is deprecated and soon (I hope) will be removed.
+If you updated at least to 2.1.4, you can start using this new driver.
+This is recommended since the old driver is deprecated and soon (I hope) will be removed.

 **How To Switch to MySQLi?**